Regulations Governing the Use of Seclusion and Restraint in Public Elementary and Secondary Schools in Virginia

-1. The school personnel involved shall report the incident and the use of any related first aid to the school principal or the principal's designee as soon as possible by the end of the school day in which the incident occurred; and
+1. the staff member involved shall report the incident and the use of any related first aid to the school principal or designee as soon as possible by the end of the school day in which the incident occurred; and

-2. The school principal or the principal's designee, or other school personnel shall make a reasonable effort to ensure that direct contact is made with the student's parent, either in person or through telephone conversation, or other means of communication authorized by the parent, such as email, to notify the parent of the incident and any related first aid on the day the incident occurred.
+2. the school principal or his designee, or other school personnel shall make a reasonable effort to ensure that direct contact is made with the parent, either in person or through telephone conversation, or other means of communication authorized by the parent, such as email, to notify the parent of the incident and any related first aid on the day the incident occurred.

-B. When any student has been physically restrained or secluded after the regular school day, the notifications required by subsection A of this section shall be made as soon as practicable in compliance with the school division's school crisis, emergency management, and medical emergency response plan required by § 22.1-279.8 of the Code of Virginia.
+B. When any student has been physically restrained or secluded after the regular school day, the notifications required by Subsection A shall be made as soon as practicable in compliance with the school division's school crisis, emergency management, and medical emergency response plan required by § 22.1-279.8 of the Code of Virginia.

-C. As soon as practicable, but no later than two school days after an incident in which physical restraint or seclusion has been implemented, the school personnel involved in the incident or other school personnel, as may be designated by the principal, shall complete and provide to the principal or the principal's designee a written incident report.
-The school division shall provide the parent with a copy of the incident report within seven calendar days of the incident.
+C. As soon as practicable, but no later than two school days after an incident in which physical restraint or seclusion has been implemented, the school employee involved in the incident or other school personnel, as may be designated by the principal, shall complete and provide to the principal or designee, a written incident report.
+The school division shall provide the parent with a copy of the incident report within seven (7) calendar days of the incident.

 The written incident report shall contain information sufficient to inform the parent about the incident.
 Such information would typically include the following:

 1. Student name, age, gender, grade, and ethnicity;

 2. Location of the incident;

 3. Date, time, and total duration of incident, including documentation of the beginning and ending time of each application of physical restraint or seclusion;

 6. The school personnel involved in the incident, their roles in the use of physical restraint or seclusion, and their completion of the division's training program;